julelang/manual/src/std/builtin.md

 So copy operation will directly affect the x array.

 This only applies to the last sliced array.
-Previous slicings may result in memory allocation, and changes may not be reflected.
+Previous slicing may result in memory allocation, and changes may not be reflected.

 For example: